fmfi-compbio/jamang-code/chrom-paint/README.md

-This folder contains files needed to create chromosome paint figure where chromosomes of J. angkorensis painted by nucleotide alignments with the three target genomes.
+This folder contains files needed to create chromosome paint figure where chromosomes of J. angkorensis are painted by nucleotide alignments with the three target genomes.

 Files:
 * `chrompaint2.py` the script to create the figure